karthik-kalakada/mkdocs/docs/index.md

 project group hierarchy.
 - **Role-Based Access Control (RBAC)**: Securely manage who has access to what with granular permissions.
-- User Management: Add or remove users, assign roles, and manage permissions.
+- **User Management**: Add or remove users, assign roles, and manage permissions.
-- Team Collaboration: Enhance accountability in cloud management with team collaboration features.
+- **Team Collaboration**: Enhance accountability in cloud management with team collaboration features.

-- Tag Management: Implement tagging strategies for projects to enforce responsibility and policies.
+- **Tag Management**: Implement tagging strategies for projects to enforce responsibility and policies.

-• Multi-Cloud Billing Hub: Centralize your billing for chargeback, show back management, and custom invoice generation.
+- **Multi-Cloud Billing Hub**: Centralize your billing for chargeback, show back management, and custom invoice generation.
-• Budget Management: Set and track budgets at the project and service group levels.
+- **Budget Management**: Set and track budgets at the project and service group levels.
-• Savings Plans Recommendations: Get insights on the best savings plans for effective billing management.
+- **Savings Plans Recommendations**: Get insights on the best savings plans for effective billing management.
-• Cost Optimizations & Recommendations: Receive tailored suggestions to reduce expenses.
+- **Cost Optimizations & Recommendations**: Receive tailored suggestions to reduce expenses.
-• Workflow Integration & Automation: Streamline operations with customizable workflows.
+- **Workflow Integration & Automation**: Streamline operations with customizable workflows.
-• Custom Dashboard: Generate reports based on tags and accounts for detailed insights.
+- **Custom Dashboard**: Generate reports based on tags and accounts for detailed insights.
-• Notifications & Alerts: Stay informed with real-time updates on your cloud environment.
+- **Notifications & Alerts**: Stay informed with real-time updates on your cloud environment.
-• Multi-Tenancy: Manage multiple clients or Business Units within a single instance of CloudPi.
+- **Multi-Tenancy**: Manage multiple clients or Business Units within a single instance of CloudPi.
-• Workspace Customization: Tailor the interface to suit your organization's needs.
+- **Workspace Customization**: Tailor the interface to suit your organization's needs.
-• Support: Access professional help whenever you need it.
+- **Support**: Access professional help whenever you need it.
 ## Welcome to CloudPi
 Once you've successfully logged in, take a moment to get comfortable with the home page interface.
 This is your landing page, your command center.
 It's designed to provide a highlevel overview of all the projects you can access.